dnav/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 * Token hash: identifier of an Access Token, in binary format encoding.
 The token hash has no relation to other possibly used token identifiers, such as the "cti" (CWT ID) claim of CBOR Web Tokens (CWTs) {{RFC8392}}.

-* Token Revocation List (TRL): a collection of token hashes, in which the corresponding Access Tokens have been revoked but are not expired yet.
+* Token Revocation List (TRL): a collection of token hashes such that the corresponding Access Tokens have been revoked but are not expired yet.

 * TRL resource: a resource on the Authorization Server, with a TRL as its representation.

 * TRL endpoint: an endpoint at the Authorization Server associated with the TRL resource.
 The default name of the TRL endpoint in a url-path is '/revoke/trl'.
 Implementations are not required to use this name, and can define their own instead.

 * Registered device: a device registered at the Authorization Server, i.e., as a Client, or a Resource Server, or both.
-A registered device acts as caller of the TRL endpoint.
+A registered device acts as a caller of the TRL endpoint.

-* Administrator: entity authorized to get full access to the TRL at the Authorization Server, and acting as caller of the TRL endpoint.
+* Administrator: entity authorized to get full access to the TRL at the Authorization Server, and acting as a caller of the TRL endpoint.
 An administrator is not necessarily a registered device as defined above, i.e., a Client requesting Access Tokens or a Resource Server consuming Access Tokens.
 How the administrator authorization is established and verified is out of the scope of this specification.

 * Pertaining Access Token: